neurodevs/node-lsl/README.md

 await outlet.pushSample('phase-1-end')
 ```

-There is also a `pushMarkers` method that pushes a time marker, waits for a specified duration, then pushes the next marker:
+There is also a `pushMarkers` method that pushes a time marker, waits for a specified duration, then pushes the next marker.
+I recommend that each time marker has a duration of at least 100 ms so that LSL receives the markers in the right order.

 ```typescript
 const markers = [